Homak-Patel/FullStack_Banking_Management_Application/README.md

-# Your Bank - Full Stack Banking Application
+Full Stack Banking Application

 ## Introduction
-Welcome to "Your Bank," a state-of-the-art full-stack banking application tailored for the modern era.
+Welcome to  a state-of-the-art full-stack banking application tailored for the modern era.
 Designed to simplify financial management, our application offers an array of user-friendly features such as deposits, withdrawals, transfers, and innovative peer-to-peer transactions via email.
 Additionally, the app includes advanced functionalities like transaction history tracking and interactive expense charts, empowering you to monitor and manage your financial journey effectively.

 ## Key Features
 - **Deposits & Withdrawals**: Streamline your fund management with intuitive deposit and withdrawal capabilities.